First published: 14.02.2024

 Functional unit profile

 This graph represents the aggregation of all the aforementioned emission factors with respect to the defined functional unit.
 By selecting a benchmark, the corresponding avoided emissions will also be displayed on the graph.
-If there are several benchmarks, the graph will display the benchmark specific avoided emissions.
 This enables you to see the difference in the emission profile that this climate solution has to the incumbent technology.
 There is also an effect filter to identify which impact factors only occur once and which recur multiple times, usually throughout the lifetime use of the product or service.
 You can click the process labels in the legend to hide and show different elements to reveal further insights.

 Projections